-Bulls in fields crossed by Public Rights of Way
+Bulls and cattle in fields crossed by public rights of way

 Dairy bulls over the age of 10 months are not allowed to range freely in a field through which a public footpath or public bridleway passes.

-You should keep your dog under close control.
-Dogs running free in fields where there is livestock cause landowners great concern however well behaved you think your dog is!
-Please keep your dog on a lead.
+Dogs should be kept under close control.
+Dogs running free in fields where there is livestock cause landowners great concern.
+However well behaved a dog is, it must be kept on a lead.

-This is unwise.
-Dogs are considered as a normal accompaniment on a Public Right of Way.
-Any changes to a gate or stile that prevents the public from using the path may be considered to be an obstruction.
+Dogs are considered as a normal accompaniment on a public right of way.
+Any changes made to a gate or stile to prevent dog owners from using the path may be considered to be an obstruction.

-Some animals, for example ostriches, require an owner to have a license and be registered with us.
-They cannot therefore be kept in a field through which a Public Right of Way passes.
+Some animals, for example ostriches, require an owner to have a licence and be registered with us.
+They cannot, therefore, be kept in a field through which a public right of way passes.